sandeepkumar8713/pythonapps/utility/01_notes_remember.md

     sub_string_2 = matched_1.group(1) ## Gets matching string from first bracket
 ```

-# who are the logged in user in linux
+# who are the logged in user in linux : $who
-# last logged in user
+# last logged in user : $last
-# ls -R
+# ls -R : check subdirectories
+# find, sed

 **To make all possible pairs without index**
 for item_1,item_2 in zip(top, top[1:]):